 In static graphs, connectivity and corresponding communities are straightforward: connected components form a partition of the vertex set.
 In undirected graphs, any two vertices in the same component can reach one another by consecutive undirected edges (path).
 In directed graphs, one distinguishes between strongly connected components, where every pair of vertices in the component can reach each other via directed paths, and weakly connected components, where directions are ignored and vertices are connected if they lie in the same connected component of the underlying undirected graph.

-Two different perspectives on temporal connected components have emerged.
+Two different perspectives on temporal connected components have emerged:

 History on temporal connected components